felipenoris/math-server-docker/README.md

 ## List of tools

-* [Jupyterhub](https://github.com/jupyter/jupyterhub) with support for the following languages:
+* [Jupyterhub](https://github.com/jupyter/jupyterhub) and [Jupyterlab](https://github.com/jupyterlab/jupyterlab) with support for the following languages:

 	* Python 2